Arubacloud/arubacloud-provider-kog/README.md

 |---------|------|--------|--------|--------|
 | KMS     | ✅   | ✅     | ✅     | ✅     |

-The resources listed above are Custom Resources (CRs) defined in the `arubacloud.ogen.krateo.io` API group.
+The resources listed above are Custom Resources (CRs) defined in resource group-specific API groups (e.g., `compute.ogen-krateo.arubacloud.com`, `network.ogen-krateo.arubacloud.com`, etc.).
 They are used to manage Aruba Cloud resources in a Kubernetes-native way, allowing you to create, update, and delete Aruba Cloud resources using Kubernetes manifests.

 ## Available Blueprints